 You can launch instances in one of two platforms: EC2-Classic and EC2-VPC.
 An instance that's launched into EC2-Classic is assigned a public IP address.
-An instance that's launched into EC2-VPC is assigned public IP address only if it's launched into a default VPC.
-An instance that's launched into a nondefault VPC must be specifically assigned a public IP address at launch.
+By default, an instance that's launched into EC2-VPC is assigned public IP address only if it's launched into a default VPC.
+An instance that's launched into a nondefault VPC must be specifically assigned a public IP address at launch, or you must modify your subnet's default public IP addressing behavior.
 For more information about EC2-Classic and EC2-VPC, see Supported Platforms in the Amazon Elastic Compute Cloud User Guide.